SephirotAGI/U-TIM/U-TIM_Proof_of_Authorship/README.md

 **Conclusion:**

 This note ensures that everyone understands that the original U-TIM (version 1.0).pdf file has not been modified, and the repository’s history is accurately reflected in the commit logs.
-The new files are simply for documentation purposes related to citations and the future licensing transition.

 Wayback Machine link: https://web.archive.org/web/20250211060623/https://github.com/SephirotAGI/U-TIM/commit/15d8ccf6e40bf84791610acee139ba54aa1b32ca